-Free Physical Day May 11th gam-2pm.
+Free Physical Day.
 Every May Northern Star offers a Free Physical Day at Base Camp.
 A crew of volunteer doctors come out to help perform physicals for those who need them.
 Check the "Planning for Camp" page on the Tomahawk website for registration.